minkaotic/front-end-notes/Vue-JS-Notes.md

 ```
 - *You pass the Vue instance an object containing options that give you the ability to store data and define methods.* The data and methods you define are then used in a Vue template to control the behavior of your application.

+> :bulb: Most projects will only contain one root Vue instance.
+However, you can include as many as you want.

 You can also use Javascript directly in the HTML template, or bind multiple pieces of data within the same element, e.g.:
 ```html
 <div id="example">